sathish-repos/productbe/README.md

 - `GET /api/purchase` - Get the authenticated user's purchase history.
 - `GET /api/purchase/:id` - Get details of a specific purchase by ID.

+### Log Management (Requires Admin Role)

+- `GET /api/logs` - Get the content of the application log file.
+- `DELETE /api/logs` - Delete (clear) the application log file.

 ## Error Handling

 The application uses centralized error handling middleware to catch and format errors, returning appropriate HTTP status codes and messages.

 ## Logging

-A custom logger middleware (or Morgan, if uncommented in `server.js`) logs incoming requests to the console.
+A custom logger middleware (using Winston) logs incoming requests to a file specified in `.env`.
+Console logging is also enabled.

 ## Security Considerations

 - **JWT Secret:** Keep your `JWT_SECRET` strong and confidential.
 - **Password Hashing:** Passwords are hashed using bcrypt before storage.
 - **CORS:** Configured to allow requests from any origin (`*`) for development.
 For production, restrict this to your frontend URL.
-- **Environment Variables:** Sensitive information (like DB connection strings and JWT secrets) is stored in `.env` files and not hardcoded.
+- **Environment Variables:** Sensitive information (like DB connection strings, JWT secrets, and log file paths) is stored in `.env` files and not hardcoded.
+- **Log Access:** Access to log files via API is restricted to users with the 'admin' role.